 Effective Technology Use

 Social media and technology have transformed how people communicate, acquire, create, and share information.
 Our programming helps students develop effective strategies of using technology to communicate to complement verbal and non-verbal skills rather than replace them.

 Service Learning and Community Involvement

-Assembling the resources of the BYL campaign, the programming will emphasize the importance of youth participation in community and civic engagement by working directly with organizations to design strategies to increase youth involvement and support.
-Youth.gov (the government initiative designed to assist American citizens to create, maintain, and strengthen effective youth programs) has identified seven (7) benefits to youth participation in service learning.
+Our programming will emphasize the importance of youth participation in community and civic engagement by working with organizations to design strategies that increase involvement.
+Youth.gov, the government initiative that creates American youth programs, has identified several benefits to youth participation in service learning, including:

-- Promotion of a sense of connectedness to the school and the community;
+- Promotion of a sense of connectedness to the school and community.